 Common Dog Health Problems Caused by Selective Breeding

 Today there is a myriad of animals in the world due to natural selection by the process of evolution.
-Natural selection is a process that ensure the survival of species by selectively transferring the best genetic information from one generation to the next to improve that species chances of survival.
+Natural selection is a process that ensure the survival of a species by selectively transferring the best genetic information from one generation to the next to improve that species chances of survival.

 A Brief Lesson About the Origin of Dogs